blinkk/selective-edit/README.md

 Selective edit uses the [`html-lit` library](https://lit-html.polymer-project.org/) to handle the UI of the editor.

+## Validation Rule Types

+Every field can be validated.
+Selective edit comes with some basic rules (length, matching, pattern matching, range, required), but projects can also define their own validation rules.
+Follow the [RuleComponent][doc_RuleComponent] interface to create a custom rule or extend one of the existing rules to improve it for your needs.

 ## Development

 To get started, run the `yarn install` command.